richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

       ...
 ```

-This led to Modifying the output to return a key value pair mapping for each object `{"object.name", "object.id" }`
+This led to modifying the output to return a key value pair mapping for each object `{"object.name", "object.id" }`

 ```teraform
 output "policy_set_definition1" {